TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1255.80 Restoration

-a) Any interior designer or residential interior designer whose registration has expired or has been placed on inactive status for 5 years or less may have the certificate of registration restored by paying the fees required by Section 1255.65.
+a) Any registered interior designer whose registration has expired or has been placed on inactive status for 5 years or less may have the certificate of registration restored by submitting an application on forms provided by the Division, paying the fees required by Section 1255.65, and submitting proof of completing the required CE as defined in Section 1255.65 of this Part and gained within the 2 years prior to the date of submitting the application.

-b) Any person seeking restoration of a certificate of registration which has been expired or placed on inactive status for more than 5 years shall file an application, on forms supplied by the Department, for review by the Board, together with the fee required by Section 1255.65.
+b) Any person seeking restoration of a certificate of registration that has been expired or placed on inactive status for more than 5 years shall file an application, on forms supplied by the Division, for review by the Board, together with the fee required by Section 1255.65, and submitting proof of completing the required CE as defined in Section 1255.65 of this Part and gained within the 2 years prior to the date of submitting the application.
 The applicant shall also submit at least one of the following:

 1) Sworn evidence of active practice in another jurisdiction.
-Such evidence shall include a statement from the appropriate board or licensing authority in the other jurisdiction that the registrant was authorized to practice during the term of said active practice;
+The evidence shall include a statement from the appropriate board or licensing authority in the other jurisdiction that the registrant was authorized to practice during the term of the active practice;

 2) An affidavit attesting to military service as provided in Section 9 of the Act;

-3) Proof of passage of the NCIDQ examination for an interior designer license during the period the registration was lapsed or on inactive status; or
+3) Proof of passage of the NCIDQ examination for an interior designer registration during the period the registration was lapsed or on inactive status; or

-c) When the accuracy of any submitted documentation, or the relevance of sufficiency of the course work or experience is questioned by the Department, because of a lack of information, discrepancies or conflicts in information given, or a need for clarification, the registrant seeking restoration of a registration shall be required to:
+c) When the accuracy of any submitted documentation, or the relevance of sufficiency of the course work or experience is questioned by the Division, or the Board, because of a lack of information, discrepancies or conflicts in information given, or a need for clarification, the registrant seeking restoration of a registration shall be required to:

-d) Upon the recommendation of the Board, and approval by the Director, an applicant shall have his/her registration restored or be notified in writing of the reason for denying the application.
+d) Upon the recommendation of the Board, and approval by the Director, an applicant shall have the registration restored or be notified in writing of the reason for denying the application.